-In the event of multiple offers, using the highest, best, and final offer negotiation approach as a seller will not only allow you to conclude the process quickly but will also help you to sell your home for more than your asking price.
+In the event of multiple offers, using the highest, best, and final offer approach as a seller will allow you to conclude the process quickly.
 It can also provide you with the “best bargain” with no strings attached or faster closing date.

 The strategy is highest and best, not just highest.
-As a seller, you should not be fooled by high prices but always go for a deal closed on time with fewer obligations on your side.
+As a seller, you should not be fooled by high prices.
+Rather, go for a deal closed on time with fewer obligations on your side.